Jaddes/NetworkScanner/README.md

   - Test reachability of devices on the network.
   - Measure **latency (RTT)** and detect **packet loss**.
   - Gather additional details such as **packets transmitted**, **packets received**, and **TTL (Time To Live)**.
+  - **Ping Multiple IPs**: Allows the user to ping multiple IP addresses entered as a comma-separated list.
   - Improved execution using `subprocess` for secure and efficient command handling.
-  - **User Input Support**: Allows the user to input a custom IP address or use the default value.
+  - **User Input Support**: Allows the user to input a custom IP address, multiple IPs, or use the default value.

 - **Cross-Platform Support**: